-p) Concentration of risk
+q) Concentration of risk

-As at December 31, 2019 and 2018, the Company provides its maquila services exclusively to its related party AEES, Inc. under a maquila program.
+As at December 31, 2020 and 2019, the Company provides its maquila services exclusively to its related party AEES, Inc. under a maquila program.
 Accordingly, in the event that the related party no longer requires these services, the Company's operating results could be adversely affected.

-- q) New accounting pronouncements - 1) Standards and Improvements to Mexican FRS issued but not yet effective
+- r) New accounting pronouncements - 1) Standards, Interpretations and Improvements to Mexican FRS issued but not yet effective

-The standards that are issued but not yet effective up to the date of issue of the Company's financial statements are disclosed below.
+The standards and interpretations that are issued but not yet effective up to the date of issue of the Company's financial statements are disclosed below.